kyouko-taiga/LogicKit/Docs/UserManual.md

 Being able to query our knowledge base this way is nice, but only gets us so far.
-What's more interesting is to use LogicKit to make deductions.
+What's more interesting is to use LogicKit to make more elaborate deductions.
 Let's add a rule to our knowledge base:

 ```swift